 The references to "attributed foreign income" and "foreign investment fund income" in section FD 2 (Interpretation) have been removed as they are implicit in the term gross income.
-References to "attributed foreign loss" and "foreign investment fund loss" are replaced with "attributed foreign net loss" and "foreign investment fund net loss".
+References to "attributed foreign loss" and "foreign investment fund loss" are continued on page 20 replaced with "attributed foreign net loss" and "foreign investment fund net loss".
 References to "loss" are replaced with references to "net loss" where appropriate.